jpatillo/garage/README.md

 # Garage

 The garage project is a control and monitoring service for garages.

+This project has been migrated from C++ to C.

 TODO: Move to gRPC so we can post to firebase and get some good security.

 Current capabilities include:

 - open/close door (single door)
 - post temperature and humidity on an interval
 - receive requests to post temperature and humidity